 The SIU aims to complete its investigations within 120 days.

-The Unit is committed to issuing a news release at the start of any investigation where there was a death or where an official discharged a firearm, as well as at the end to make the public aware of the results of the investigation.
+The Unit is committed to issuing a news release at the start and end of any investigation where there was a death, or an official discharged a firearm.

 |Total Annual Remuneration|